Bugates/PCB_defect_detection/README.md

 .
 ├── data/                 # Dataset and annotations
-├── models/               # Pretrained and trained model weights ├── notebooks/            # Jupyter notebooks for experimentation ├── scripts/              # Python scripts for training and evaluation ├── results/              # Output metrics and visualizations ├── requirements.txt      # Dependencies
+├── models/               # Pretrained and trained model weights ├── scripts/              # Python scripts for training and evaluation ├── poster/               # Visualizations of our work ├── requirements.txt      # Dependencies
 └── README.md             # Project documentation
 ```